peat-platform/mongrel2/static/markdown/OPENi_Cloudlet_SDK_Tutorial.md

-OPENi Cloudlet SDK Tutorial
+PEAT Cloudlet SDK Tutorial
 =====

 ---

 ### Generating the SDK

-Inside the "openi_android_sdk" folder run the following command.
+Inside the "peat_android_sdk" folder run the following command.

-**N.B.** Change the *IP Address* to the adress of your local OPENi Development VM
+**N.B.** Change the *IP Address* to the adress of your local PEAT Development VM

 ~~~Shell
 sh build-cloudlet-sdk.sh 192.168.33.10
 ~~~

-This will generate the *"openi-cloudlet-android-sdk-1.0.0.jar"* file from the OPENi swagger API definitions.
+This will generate the *"peat-cloudlet-android-sdk-1.0.0.jar"* file from the PEAT swagger API definitions.

-This jar can be used in OPENi Java projects.
+This jar can be used in PEAT Java projects.

 ---

-The following function examples will work towards getting a working Java project for interacting with the OPENi system and will cover the following actions.
+The following function examples will work towards getting a working Java project for interacting with the PEAT system and will cover the following actions.
 * Registering a Client
 * Registering a User
 * Loging in as a User to get a Session token
 * Using the Session token to authenticate with a Client
-* Getting a Cloudlet from OPENi once authenticated.
+* Getting a Cloudlet from PEAT once authenticated.

 **Note:** Below these examples will be a complete end-to-end example.